CHINA / SOCIETY

 According to a video posted on Sunday by a local account of an aerial shot of the driveway up the Mountains, the highway circling the mountains was packed with small cars stuck in traffic.

-The Ailao Mountains is located in the central part of Yunnan, spanning the prefecture-level cities of Chuxiong, Yuxi, and Pu'er.
+The Ailao Mountains were located in the central part of Yunnan, spanning the prefecture-level cities of Chuxiong, Yuxi, and Pu'er.
 The Mountains were dubbed by some as "Forest of Death" due to its ravines and dense forests, and unpredictable weather, the CCTV news said.
 It is crowned as the largest, least disturbed, and most intact subtropical montane wet evergreen broadleaf forest ecosystem at this latitude worldwide, according to public information.
 Its remote location and primitive nature have bred some "mysterious stories" related to this area.

 The peripheral part of Ailao Mountains is open to travelers under administration of Xinping Yi and Dai Autonomous County.
 As long as the tourists adhere to the scenic area's regulations, their safety can be fully guaranteed, according to the local cultural and tourism department.